 Adding your values:

 Once you have added your attributes, you will need to add values for each of these attributes.
 These may be the various colours, sizes or styles that your product has.
 To add values, begin typing them into the value field next to each corresponding attribute.

 If you have more than one value, click enter or separate each one with a comma.
-You will notice a blue box will appear around each value confirming that is has been separated.
+You will notice a blue box will appear on each value confirming that is has been separated.

 Once you have added the values for each attribute, you will see each product variant appear below.

 If you would like to add additional information to these variant products follow step 3 below.
-Otherwise, you can confirm that everything looks correct and click the 'Add Product' Button at the bottom of the page to save the product, and its variants.
+Otherwise, you can confirm that everything looks correct and click the Save Button at the top of the page to save the product, and its variants.

 Important: Editing variants after they have been created involves a more manual process.
 Because of this, it is important to check that everything is correct before creating a product with variants for the first time.

 Now that you have a list of your variants, you can click to expand them and make a range of product-specific edits.